jcraggs/BE-Geograffiti/README.md

 1. `pip install env`
 2. `pipenv shell`
 3. `pipenv install flask flask-sqlalchemy flask-marshmallow marshmallow-sqlalchemy gunicorn flask_cors`
+4. `pip freeze > requirements.txt`

 This sets up the local pip environment and installs the required pip modules.
+Note that for the app to work you must be in the pipenv shell when you run `python app.py`.

 ## Setting up db.sqlite file